Withdrawing and Returning Students

 A Health Withdrawal consists of time away from Notre Dame in order to address a student's health concerns.
 This often involves medical and/or psychiatric treatment, skill building, and lifestyle changes.
 Students who take a Health Withdrawal work to address their health concerns, often with the goal of returning to Notre Dame once the health issue is managed or, in some cases, resolved.
 A Voluntary Withdrawal may be taken due to unforeseen family circumstances, such as a death in the family.

-For students who have already taken a Health Withdrawal or Voluntary Withdrawal and are looking for information on the return process, please visit Returning Students.
-Once a student's return has been confirmed, they are required to take part in the Transitions Program, dedicated to meeting the needs and concerns of returning students.
+For students who have already taken a Health Withdrawal or Voluntary Withdrawal and are looking for information on the return process.